 TunnelBear is one of the most beginner-friendly VPNs, offering a solid free version.
 Despite its adorable design, it’s also renowned for its security and privacy features.
 But can you truly rely on this lighthearted VPN to protect you the way the best providers can?

 After extensive tests, I can confirm that TunnelBear is an excellent VPN with great potential.
 It’s straightforward to use, delivers impressive speeds on most servers, and works well for gaming and torrenting.
 Unfortunately, the free plan is just too limited.
-The lack of live chat support and a reliable money-back guarantee prevents it from being among the best.
+Also, the VPN’s lack of live chat support and a reliable money-back guarantee prevents it from being ultimate the best.

 Try TunnelBear Risk-Free >>